Ethan-23/printf/README.md

 * %s - prints a string
 * %% - prints a module
 * %d and %i - prints a integer
+* %b - prints an integer in binary format

 ## Examples